cogrhythms/good-coding-practices/README.md

 Good coding practices for scientific programming.

+Github pages front-end is [here](http://cogrhythms.github.io/good-coding-practices/).

-The wiki itself is here: https://github.com/mikpanko/good-coding-practices/wiki.
+The wiki itself is [here](https://github.com/cogrhythms/good-coding-practices/wiki).

 We would be happy if you find the wiki useful.
 We will be even happier if you help improve it by adding new coding tips, links to great packages/libraries, or polishing text.
 Just make sure to follow a few simple guidelines: